Rides in an RV should be fun and lively. But if you are weighing fun over safety, think again.

 Law Type: Primary enforcement

-Exemptions: medical reasons, newspaper delivery, off-road vehicles, vehicles for more than ten passengers, reversing or emergency vehicle, vehicle models before 1965
+Exemptions: medical reasons, newspaper delivery, off-road vehicles, vehicles for more than ten passengers, reversing or emergency vehicles, vehicle models before 1965

 Fine: $15